 and treatments for ED

-Whilst ED remains a common and stigmatising problem that leads to psychological distress, particularly with regard to relationships, help is readily available without prescription through pharmacies.
+Whilst erectile dysfunction remains a common and stigmatising problem that leads to psychological distress, particularly with regard to relationships, help is readily available without prescription through pharmacies.
 However, work remains to be done to raise awareness of the causes, symptoms and treatments for ED to help patients address the problem and significantly improve their quality of life.

 References on request